ZacSweers/barber/README.md

     }
 }
 ```

-The Barber class has 3 overloaded `style()` methods, so you can call the appropriate one from whichever constructor you prefer.

 By default, Barber will resolve which `TypedArray` method to use based on the type of the target.
 That is, if you declare it on an `int`, then Barber will generate code that calls `typedArray.getInt(...)`.